-Why is a Registered Agent Required in Kentucky?
+Requirements to Be a Registered Agent in Kentucky

-A registered agent is required by the Secretary of State when filing an LLC, LP, LLP or corporation in Kentucky.
-This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation), but can be changed at any time.
+A registered agent is required by the Secretary of State when filing an LLC, LP, LLP, or corporation in Kentucky.

 Sole proprietorships and general partnerships do not need a registered agent.